clstatham/tensaudio/README.md

 # tensaudio
 Experiments with TensorFlow and audio.

+Setup:
+pip -r REQUIREMENTS.txt
+Also have the NVIDIA CUDA SDK installed with an NVIDIA graphics card.

 Change the paths defined in global_constants.py before running!